The Official Youth Football Camps

 - Runs Tues., Wed and Thurs of camp week | Runs for 1 hour after camp day ends

-- Green Bay Packers Alumni Heroes provide supplemental instruction.
+- NFL Alumni Heroes from the Green Bay Packers or other NFL teams provide supplemental instruction.

 - Student-to-Instructor ratio is 10:1

 - Kids are divided by age and experience levels for “apples to apples” instruction.

 - We welcome “group with” requests and do our best to accommodate.

 Instruction Philosophy All camps use a “station-based training” format to provide instruction.
 Groups rotate around the field—like a classroom–visiting each instruction station.
 At each station, the professional coach adapts the instruction to fit the group needs.
 Campers learn to run, throw, catch, defend, form block, form tackle and explode out of their stance with proper technique and improved speed.
 We run active camps so kids get multiple chances.
 With patience and encouragement, kids gain confidence and that’s what it’s all about.